" My Dog Sounds Congested When Sleeping - Is Something Wrong? – Wild Earth

 Dogs are more like people than we think and can experience allergies or catch a cold.
 Our pups go through the same symptoms that an allergic reaction or illness gives us.

+While allergies usually cause skin issues in dogs rather than the classic “hay fever” signs that humans experience, it’s possible for allergies to cause respiratory irritation in dogs.
 If you suspect that your dog has an allergy, it’s best to consult your veterinarian to determine what they’re reacting to.

 Dogs that have colds will have a stuffy nose, causing some congestion.
-You may notice other symptoms in combination, such as sneezing or a runny nose.
+You may notice other symptoms, such as sneezing, coughing, or a runny nose.
 They may even have a fever.
-If your dog experiences cold or allergy symptoms combined with loud breathing at night, it’ll likely pass on its own.
+If your dog experiences cold or allergy symptoms combined with loud breathing at night, it’s best to consult with a veterinarian.
+Most upper respiratory infections are viral and will resolve with time, but secondary bacterial infections can develop and may require antibiotics for treatment.
+For either upper respiratory infections or allergies, the veterinarian can prescribe medications or recommend changes that will help keep your pet more comfortable.

 Dental Issues